anchore/grype/README.md

 **Note**: Currently, Grype is built only for macOS and Linux.

+### GitHub Actions

+If you're using GitHub Actions, you can simply use our [Grype-based action](https://github.com/marketplace/actions/anchore-container-scan) to run vulnerability scans on your code or container images during your CI workflows.

 ## Getting started

 [Install the binary](#installation), and make sure that `grype` is available in your path.
 To scan for vulnerabilities in an image: